reconjohn/residential/docs/residential.md

 ## Hotspot analysis of residential solar installation

 > Each point represents the house unit with residential solar system installed on its building since 2003.
-By aggregating these points to the census track, hotspot areas and outliers were identified as below.
+By aggregating these points to the census track they are located in, hotspot areas and outliers were identified as below.

 <center>